ClarkMcGrew/edep-sim/README.md

 Where it's available (and in particular for argon), the simulation implements a fairly detailed model of the energy deposited as ionization and scintillation.
-This is implemented using the NEST model (Sorry Matt, I need reference here!).
+This is implemented using the NEST model (M Szydagis et al 2013 JINST 8 C10003 and references therein).

 Input file translators are provided for several standard input file formats.
 In particular, this support input from both NEUT and GENIE.
 The